Daria Snigur: 2024–2026: Australian, Wimbledon, first WTA Tour final and top 50 debuts

-Snigur qualified for the main draw at the Canberra International, but went out in the first round to Océane Dodin.
-She made her debut at the Australian Open after qualifying.
+Snigur made her debut at the Australian Open after qualifying.
 She lost to Alycia Parks in the first round in three sets.

-At the Nottingham Open, she recorded her first top 20 win of the season by defeating compatriot and second seed, Marta Kostyuk.
+At the 2024 Nottingham Open, she recorded her first top 20 win of the season by defeating Marta Kostyuk.
 She lost her next match to Emma Raducanu.

-Snigur qualified for Wimbledon, making her debut at this major and defeated Océane Dodin in the first round, before losing to 13th seed Jelena Ostapenko.
+Snigur qualified for the 2024 Wimbledon, making her debut at this major; she defeated Océane Dodin in the first round before losing to Jelena Ostapenko in the next round.

+After reaching her first WTA Tour semifinal at the 2026 Transylvania Open in Cluj-Napoca and winning her first WTA 125 title in Oeiras, she entered the top 100 in the singles rankings at world no. 93 on 30 March 2026.
+Snigur reached her first WTA Tour final at the Prague Open in July 2026, which she lost to Lilli Tagger in straight sets.
+This result lead to Snigur entering the top 50 in the WTA singles ranking for he first time in her career.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.